Frequently Asked Questions

 Proceeds from the sale of a meaningful

-minority interest in the equity of your
+interest in the equity of your

 What are Private Equity, (PE) groups?